iTaxoTools/ConcatenatorGui/README.md

 * Concatenate sequences from different files
 * Convert between different file formats: Nexus, Fasta, Tabfile etc.
 * Rename or delete markers and create codon subsets.
-* Align sequences per marker using MAFFT.
+* Align sequences per marker using MAFFTpy.
+* Trim sequences per marker using pyGblocks or ClipKIT.
 * Calculate phylogenetic trees per marker using FastTree.

 This is a Qt GUI for [Concatenator](https://github.com/iTaxoTools/concatenator).